-If the goal is challenging, you will need motivational methods that are personally effective for you, in order to focus and do the task no matter how "hard" it feels.
+If a goal is challenging (and the most worthwhile goals are!), you will need motivational methods that are effective for you personally.
+You’ll need to continually practice the methods that help you focus and make progress, no matter how "hard" the task feels.

 Below, I describe the methods that have worked best for me and my clients.

 As you read this, I invite you to score each method on a scale of 0 to 10.
 Zero means “I’ve tried many times and this won’t work for me” and 10 means “This is a game-changer for me!”

 If you'd like, comment at the bottom of the post with your score for each of these.

 1. Write down the baby steps